BlogWhat is prescribed cannabis oil?

 What is cannabis oil?

-Cannabis oil refers to any oil (and sometimes tinctures) that contains the active compounds produced by cannabis sativa L. plants.
+Cannabis oil refers to any oil (and sometimes tinctures) that contains the active compounds produced by Cannabis sativa L. plants.
 This includes not just cannabinoids (THC, CBD, CBG, etc.) but also terpenes, flavonoids, and other plant-derived compounds.

 There is no single cannabis oil.
 The term encompasses a full range of various products with varying levels and ratios of cannabinoids.
 Some are legal for "over-the-counter" sale here in the UK, while others require a prescription.